-installation: hostname
+Installation: hostname

 The host name is the "nickname" of your computer.
 For a domestic usage, you can pick whatever name you want to call it.
-If you the machine is part of a network, remember to ask your network administrator for advice.
+If this machine is part of a network, remember to ask your network administrator for advice.